MikeCroall/TrumpBot/README.md

 This will run the phone server.
 Then enter the URI of the phone server in the section called 'Web Hooks' on Twilio.

 ###Download the App
 The Android app is now available on the play store!
-You can find it by searching for TrumpBot.
+You can find it [here](https://play.google.com/store/apps/details?id=co.brookesoftware.mike.trumpbot) or by searching for TrumpBot.